 What is it?

-- Downloadable audio books, magazines, and Braille provided by the National Library Service for the Blind and Physically Handicapped, Library of Congress.
+- BARD is a collection of downloadable audio books, magazines, and Braille provided by the National Library Service for the Blind and Physically Handicapped, Library of Congress.

 - No need to wait for a book to be mailed - and downloaded books are never overdue!